-Many people tell us that they would love to pay down their debt or get rid of it altogether, but they aren’t quite sure of the best way to do it or where to start.
+A lot of people tell us that they would love to pay down their debt or completely get rid of it altogether, but they aren’t quite sure of the best way to do it or where to get started.
 There really isn’t any one “best way” that works perfectly for everyone.
-So here are a dozen suggestions to get you started.
-The more of these you can apply, the faster you will get out of debt.
+So here are a dozen proven suggestions to get you started.
+The more of these you can apply, the faster you will get out of debt in 2017.

 1. Pay More Than the Minimum

-Make sure that you always pay more than your minimum payments.
-If you only make your minimum credit card payments each month, it can take forever to pay off your balance.
+Make sure that you always pay more than your minimum payments on you credit cards, overdraft, or line of credit.
+If you only make your minimum credit card payments each month, it can literally take forever to pay off your balance.
 If you want to pay off your balance quickly, pay as much extra as you can afford.
 Even an extra $50 each month will help.
 Try using a financial calculator to see how much you can save like this!

 2. Spend Less Than You Plan to Spend

 Another great way to spend less is to pay with cash rather than credit.
 McDonald's has found that people spend 56% more at its restaurants when they pay with credit rather than cash.
 Studies have shown that people spend 100% more at vending machines or on event tickets when they use credit.
-Overall though, studies seem to show that people tend to spend at least 15% more on everything they buy when they use credit.
-If we apply this concept to an average Canadian household that currently buys everything with credit cards to collect points or get cash back, they would likely save well over $3,000 per year if they only bought things with cash instead (the points or cash back would only amount to $400 in value at best).
-Even if your savings aren't as great as this example, you can probably see the point here.
-If you want to get out of debt, leave the cards at home, use cash, and don't buy things with credit until your finances are back on track.
+Overall, studies seem to show that people tend to spend at least 15% more on everything they purchase things using credit.
+If we apply this concept to an average Canadian household that currently buys everything with credit cards to collect points or get cash back, they would likely save well over $3,000 per year if they only bought stuff with cash instead (the points or cash back would only amount to $400 in value at best).
+Even if your savings aren't as great as this example, you can probably see our point.
+If you want to get out of debt, leave the cards at home, use cash, and don't buy things with credit until you've paid down your debt to the level you're working towards.

 3. Pay Off Your Most Expensive Debts First